 All slaughter systems must be designed and managed to ensure livestock do not experience unnecessary distress or discomfort.
-Producers must use processors who follow American Meat Institute (AMI) guidelines for processing pigs.
-Processors will be audited by Humane Farm Animal Care Inspectors based on the AMI Guidelines (2007).
+Slaughter facilities must follow the North American Meat Institute (NAMI) guidelines while processing HFAC livestock.
+In addition, slaughter protocols must include stunning and ensured insensibility prior to the exsanguination process.